MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/service-principal-managed-identity.md

 ## Step-by-step Configuration

 Your own implementation may vary, but at a high-level, the following steps are needed to start using service principals in your workflow.
+Consider looking at one of our [sample apps](https://github.com/microsoft/azure-devops-auth-samples/tree/master/NonInteractivePatGenerationSample) to follow along with an example on your own.

 ### 1. Create a new managed identity or application service principal